angeeg/burger-boss/README.md

   * Javascript

 ## INSTALLATION
-Follow the github pages link to enjoy in your browser.
+Follow the github pages link, <a href="https://angeeg.github.io/burger-boss/"> BURGER BOSS</a>, to enjoy in your browser.

 ## UNSOLVED PROBLEMS